 My twins have officially reached the age of “Mom, can you change the radio station?”
 Every time we get in the car.
 And they always ask for one of the country stations.
-Which started my party planning wheels turning … all we needed to do was to combine country music with an awards show red carpet, and we had a Country Music Awards 9th birthday theme!
+Which started my party planning wheels turning … all we needed to do was to combine country music with an awards show red carpet, and we had a Country Music Awards birthday party theme!

 My vision for the party was “country glam” and to me that meant gold sequins, the black of a vinyl record album, and the browns of burlap.
 Anders Ruff perfectly translated my vision, designing the album-inspired invitation and all the other printables.
 You can find the collection in their shop.

 Watching a red carpet show with my girls always cracks me up because with every gown, they turn to me and say, “Do you like that dress?”
 I know it won’t be too many years before they think I have no fashion sense and their question becomes, “Mom, are you really wearing that?”
 So, we started the party with a red carpet, complete with a rope line and mom-parazzi.
 We even asked each guest “who” she was wearing and gave them backstage passes.